Jay Bilas: Broadcasting career

 Bilas has been a color commentator and studio analyst for ESPN since 1995.
 Bilas began his broadcast career delivering color commentary alongside play-by-play man Bob Harris for the Duke Radio Network in 1993.
 Bilas joined ESPN in 1995 as a college basketball analyst on games and in the studio.
 He has served as co-host of ESPN's studio broadcasts since 2000, including College GameNight and College GameDay with Rece Davis, Hubert Davis, Digger Phelps, and Bob Knight.
 Bilas makes frequent appearances on SportsCenter, ESPNEWS and ESPN Radio, and is a featured basketball writer on ESPN.com.
 He is also featured as "The Bilastrator" during halftime segments of some ESPN college basketball games.
 From 2003 through 2010, Bilas joined CBS as a game analyst for the network's coverage of the NCAA men's basketball tournament, and was paired with Dick Enberg as his color analyst from 2005 through 2010.
 In both 2007 and 2008, Bilas was nominated for an Emmy for Outstanding Performance by a Studio Analyst.
 He has gained notoriety in the studio for his ability to draw up unique inbound plays after time outs during close games, as well as his stance regarding student athlete payment and his thoughts on the NCAA as a whole.
+Since 2014, he has been paired with Dan Shulman on ESPN's top college basketball broadcast crew.
+Bilas was added to ESPN's NBA analyst roster prior to the 2024-25 season.